Jenocke/MusherApp/README.md

 # MusherApp

-software for musher race management
+Software for musher race management made in javascript.
+This app tracks the sled dog team organization of differents teams during a sled dog race.

 # Situation